liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 better than the high-memory custom chunk path (`28.92x`), but still not close enough for default integration.
 Continue only with memory-focused rematerialized backward work, not another speed-only benchmark.

+The memory-focused div-cache experiment explains the `2.77x` ratio.
+Removing persistent `div_p/div_u/div_w` lists from rematerialized backward lowers the fullshape peak ratio from `2.77x` to `1.72x` while preserving receiver outputs/loss and raw `vp.grad` max abs diff (`2.74e-7`).
+The cost is speed: fullshape total speedup drops from `1.229x` to `1.002x`.
+The next useful experiment is not more broad validation; it is a chunk-length/memory-speed sweep for the rematerialized path, or a lower-level implementation if Python-level state management cannot keep both memory and speed.
 ```